skatsuta/athenai/README.md

   --location s3://aws-athena-query-results-[YOUR_ACCOUNT_ID]-us-east-1/ \
   "SELECT date, time, bytes, requestip, method, status FROM cloudfront_logs LIMIT 5;"
 ```

-#### Note: the order of query results

-The order of query results may be different from that of given queries, because by default Athenai makes all query execution requests concurrently to Amazon Athena, and shows the results in the order completed.

-You can use `--order` option if you want to display the results in the same order.

 ### Running queries interactively (REPL mode)